Recovery Rank for 180

 (100 = Strictest Measures, 0 = No Measures)

-1. Passengers entering or transiting through Antigua and Barbuda must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR SARS-CoV-2 test result.
-The test musthave been taken at most 7 days before departure. - This does not apply to passengers younger than 12 years.
+1. Passengers entering or transiting through Antigua and Barbuda must have a medical certificate with a negative Coronavirus (COVID-19) RT-PCR test result.
+The test must have beentaken at most 7 days before departure. - This does not apply to passengers younger than 12 years.
 2. Passengers are subject to medical screening upon arrival.
-3. Passengers could be subject to quarantine.
-4. A completed Health Declaration Form must be presented to the Port Health Authorities upon arrival.
-5. Passengers and airline crew staying overnight in transit must stay at a hotel or at a designated facility until their next flight.
-6. More Coronavirus (COVID-19) related information can be found at https://visitantiguabarbuda.com/travel-advisory/ .
+3. Passengers are subject to quarantine.
+4. Passengers could be subject to Coronavirus (COVID-19) test upon arrival.
+5. A completed Health Declaration Form must be presented to the Port Health Authorities upon arrival.
+6. Passengers and airline crew staying overnight in transit must stay at a hotel or at a designated facility until their next flight.
+7. More Coronavirus (COVID-19) related information can be found at https://visitantiguabarbuda.com/travel-advisory/ .

 Travel Advisory information provided and published with permission by IATA.